jqno/equalsverifier/_errormessages/coverage-is-not-100-percent.md

 }
 {% endhighlight %}

 EqualsVerifier will never execute the second `if` statement's block, simply because it doesn't test for all possible values.
-It can't it would take far too long.
+It can't; it would take far too long.
 (For our `Point` class, assuming that `x` and `y` are `int`, it would take more than 2<sup>32</sup>*2<sup>32</sup> comparisons.)

 Of course, this is a contrived example (and many more are possible, for example using random numbers or environment variables).
 However, if you really do need non-standard branches in your `equals` method, you will have to test them manually; not just because EqualsVerifier doesn't _cover_ them, but because EqualsVerfier also doesn't _test_ them.
-But really, don't try to make your `equals` methods too clever; they're hard enough as they are.